tanannii/Capstone/README.md

 ## The Problem Statement
 To identify the important features that make employees more likely to leave and use the insights to produce action plans to mitigate attrition.

+## Note
+Due to confidentiality, the following has been done:
+- Data used is a combination of real and fictatious data
+- Dataset has not been uploaded
+- Uploaded codes have been simplified
+- Details on processes can be found in the slides

 ## Process

 _**Data Prepartion**_